bjcliangMIT/Readings/Network.md

 * Albert-László Barabási and Réka Albert.
 “Emergence of scaling in random networks.”Science, 286(5439), 509-512.
 * Cook, K. S., Emerson, R. M., Gillmore, M. R., & Yamagishi, T. (1983).
 The distribution of power in exchange networks: Theory and experimental results.
 American journal of sociology, 89(2), 275-305

-### Connectivity and the Small World Problem
+## Connectivity and the Small World Problem
-* Small, Mario Luis (2013).
-Weak ties and the core discussion network: Why people regularly discuss important matters with unimportant alters.
-Social networks, 35(3), 470-483.
+### Small World
+* Milgram, Stanley.
+“The Small-World Problem.”
+Psychology Today, 1967. https://doi.org/10.1037/e400002009-005.
 * Travers, J. and S. Milgram.
 “An experimental study of the small world Problem” Sociometry 32:425-443
-* Watts, Duncan J. (1999) “Networks, Dynamics, and the Small-World Phenomenon” American Journal of Sociology. v.
+* Watts, Duncan J.
+* * (1999) “Networks, Dynamics, and the Small-World Phenomenon” American Journal of Sociology. v.
 105:493-527.
+* * and Steven H. Strogatz.
+“Collective Dynamics of ‘Small-World’ Networks.”
+Nature, vol. 393, no. 6684, 1998, pp. 440–442., doi:10.1038/30918.
+* Schnettler, S. 2009.
+“A structured overview of 50 years of small-world research” Social Networks
+* Uzzi, Brian and Jarrett Spiro.
+2005.
+“Collaboration and Creativity: The Small World Problem.”
+American Journal of Sociology 111:2, 447-504
+* Backstrom, Lars, Paolo Boldi, Marco Rosa, Johan Ugander, and Sebastiano Vigna.
+"Four Degrees of Separation."
+Proceedings of the 3rd Annual ACM Web Science Conference on - WebSci '12, 2012.
+* Holland PW, Leinhardt S. "Transitivity in Structural Models of Small Groups."
+Comparative Group Studies, 1971;2(2):107-124. doi:10.1177/104649647100200201

+### Weak and Strong Ties
-* Granovetter, Mark S. 1973.
+* Granovetter, Mark S.
+* * Granovetter (1973).
 “The Strength of Weak Ties.”
 American Journal of Sociology 78:1360-1380.
-* Lee, Nancy H. (1969).The Search for an Abortionist (Links to an external site.): Preface, Chapter 1.
-(Available on Canvas).
-* Burt, R. S. (2004).
-Structural holes and good ideas.
-American journal of sociology, 110(2), 349-399.
+* * Granovetter (2003).
+“Ignorance, Knowledge, and Outcomes in a Small World”
+* * Granovetter, Mark.Getting a job: A study of contacts and careers.
+University of Chicago press, 2018.
+* Small, Mario Luis (2013).
+Weak ties and the core discussion network: Why people regularly discuss important matters with unimportant alters.
+Social networks, 35(3), 470-483.
 * Park, Patrick, Joshua Blumenstock, and Michael Macy.
 2018.
 “The Strength of Long-Range Ties in Population-Scale Social Networks.”
 Science 362(6421):1410-1413.
-* Schnettler, S. 2009.
-“A structured overview of 50 years of small-world research” Social Networks
 * Bailey, M., Cao, R., Kuchler, T., Stroebel, J., & Wong, A. (2018).
 Social connectedness: measurement, determinants, and effects.
 Journal of Economic Perspectives, 32(3), 259-80.

-* Uzzi, Brian and Jarrett Spiro.
-2005.
-“Collaboration and Creativity: The Small World Problem.”
-American Journal of Sociology 111:2, 447-504
-* Dodds et al. (2003).
-“An Experimental Study of Search in Social Networks”
-* Granovetter (2003).
-“Ignorance, Knowledge, and Outcomes in a Small World”
-* Granovetter, Mark.Getting a job: A study of contacts and careers.
-University of Chicago press, 2018.
+### Structural Holes
+* Burt, R. S. (2004).
+Structural holes and good ideas.
+American journal of sociology, 110(2), 349-399.
 * Stovel, K., & Shaw, L. (2012).
 Brokerage.
 Annual Review of Sociology, 38, 139-158.

-### Groups, Communities, and Homophily
-* Wimmer, Andreas and Kevin Lewis.
-2010.
-“Beyond and Below Racial Homophily: ERG Models of a Friendship Network Documented on Facebook” American Journal of * Sociology 116:583-642
-* Goodreau, S. M., Kitts, J. A., & Morris, M. (2009).
-Birds of a feather, or friend of a friend?
-Using exponential random graph models to investigate adolescent social networks.Demography, 46(1), 103-125.
-* McPherson, Miller, Lynn Smith-Lovin, and James M. Cook.
-2001. ‘‘Birds of a Feather: Homophily in Social Networks.’’
-Annual Review of Sociology 27:415-44
-* McFarland, D. A., Moody, J., Diehl, D., Smith, J. A., & Thomas, R. J. (2014).
-Network ecology and adolescent social structure.
-American sociological review, 79(6), 1088-1121.
-* Shwed, Uri and Peter Bearman.
-“The Temporal Structure of Scientific Consensus Formation”.
-American Sociological Review.
-* Newman, Mark E. J. 2006.
-“Modularity and Community Structure in Networks.”
-Proceedings of the National Academy of Sciences 103 (23): 8577–8582.
-* Robins, G., Pattison, P., Kalish, Y., & Lusher, D. (2007).
-An introduction to exponential random graph (p*) models for social networks.Social networks, 29(2), 173-191.
-* Moody, James.
-2001. ``Race, School Integration, and Friendship Segregation in America."
-American Journal of Sociology 107(3) 679:716
-* Centola, Damon.
-2011.
-“An experimental study of homophily in the adoption of health behavior.”Science 606: 1269-1272.
-* Kandel, Denise B. 1978.
-“Homophily, selection, and socialization in adolescent friendships.”American journal of Sociology 2: 427-436.
-Rytina, Steve, and David L. Morgan 1982. ``The Arithmetic of Social Relations: The Interplay of Category and Network" American Journal of Sociology 88(1): 88‐113.
-* Boutyline, A., & Willer, R. (2017).
-The social structure of political echo chambers: Variation in ideological homophily in online networks.
-Political Psychology, 38(3), 551-569.
-* McPherson, Miller, Lynn Smith-Lovin, and Matthew E. Brashears.
-2006.
-“Social isolation in America: Changes in Core Discussion Networks over Two Decades (Links to an external site.).”
-American Sociological Review 71:353-375.
-* Anthony, Kenneth Sanchagrin 2013.
-“Social Isolation in America: An Artifact” American Sociological Review 2013 78:339-360
-* Adamic, Lada A., and Natalie Glance.
-“The Political Blogosphere and the 2004 U.S. Election.”
-Proceedings of the 3rd International Workshop on Link Discovery - LinkKDD '05, 2005, doi:10.1145/1134271.1134277.
-* Waugh, Andrew, et al. “Party Polarization in Congress: A Network Science Approach.”
-ArXiv: Physics and Society, 25 July 2011. https://arxiv.org/abs/0907.3509

-#### Community Detection
-* Yang, Zhao, et al. “A Comparative Analysis of Community Detection Algorithms on Artificial Networks.”
-Scientific Reports, vol. 6, no. 1, 2016, doi:10.1038/srep30750.
-* Newman M E J. Fast algorithm for detecting community structure in networks[J].
-Physical review E. 2004, 69 (6): 066133
-* Clouset, Aaron, Newman, M.E.J., Moore, Cristopher, “Finding community structure in very large networks.”
-ArXiv: Physics and Societ, 30 Aug 2004. https://arxiv.org/abs/cond-mat/0408187
-* J. Yang and J. Leskovec.
-Defining and Evaluating Network Communities based on Ground-truth.
-ICDM, 2012.
-* Blondel, V.D., Guillaume, J.-L., Lambiotte, R., Lefebvre, E.,“Fast Unfolding of Communities in Large Networks.”
-ArXiv: J Stat Mech P10008, 2008
-* Fortunato, Santo, and Claudio Castellano.
-“Community Structure in Graphs.”
-Encyclopedia of Complexity and Systems Science, 2009, pp. 1141–1163., doi:10.1007/978-0-387-30440-3_76.
-* BPons, Pascal, and Matthieu Latapy.
-“Computing Communities in Large Networks Using Random Walks.”
-Journal of Graph Algorithms and Applications, vol. 10, no. 2, 2006, pp. 191–218., doi:10.7155/jgaa.00124.alabala
-* Xiaojin Zhu, Zoubin Ghahramani.
-“Learning from Labeled and Unlabeled Data with Label Propagation.”
-CMU CALD tech report CMU-CALD-02-107, 2002
-* Cordasco, Gennaro, and Luisa Gargano.
-“Community Detection via Semi-Synchronous Label Propagation Algorithms.”
-2010 IEEE International Workshop on: Business Applications of Social Network Analysis (BASNA), 2010, doi:10.1109/basna.2010.5730298.
-* Bitten, Harry.
-“Detecting Communities in a Language Co-Occurrence Network.”
-Medium, Towards Data Science, 4 July 2019, towardsdatascience.com/detecting-communities-in-a-language-co-occurrence-network-f6d9dfc70bab.
-* Gergely Palla, Imre Derényi, Illés Farkas1, and Tamás Vicsek, Uncovering the overlapping community structure of complex networks in nature and society, Nature 435, 814-818, 2005, doi:10.1038/nature03607
+### Search
+* Lee, Nancy H. (1969).The Search for an Abortionist (Links to an external site.): Preface, Chapter 1.
+(Available on Canvas).
+* Dodds et al. (2003).
+“An Experimental Study of Search in Social Networks”

-### Categories and Positions
+## Categories and Positions
 * Nadel, A Theory of Social Structure Chapter 4.
 * White, H., S. Boorman, and R. Breiger.
 1976.
 “Social Structure from multiple networks.
 I. Blockmodels of roles and positions.”
 American Journal of Sociology 81:730-779.
 * Padgett, John F., and Paul D. McLean.
 “Organizational Invention and Elite Transformation: The Birth of Partnership Systems in Renaissance Florence.”
 American Journal of Sociology, vol. 111, no. 5, 2006, pp. 1463–1568., doi:10.1086/498470.